 Our curriculum is also grounded in our PROP framework, which examines the influences of power, race, oppression, and privilege on society and within social work practice.
 This framework is rooted in helping students understand that anti-Black racism and white supremacy are endemic in our systems and institutions.
 Students are empowered to challenge dominant culture and structures while promoting anti-oppressive practices.

-All MSW students take courses in human behavior and the social environment, social welfare policy and services, research, social work practice, and field education.
+All MSW students take courses in human behavior and the social environment, social welfare policy and services, research, social work practice, and practicum education.
 However, each student is able to personalize their education by choosing a degree pathway, a method specialization, and a field of practice.

 Use the links below to browse example study plans according to degree pathway.